imarani494/Real-Time-Flight-Status-Board/flight/README.md

 - Bootstrap For responsive layout and styling.
 - Axios For making HTTP requests to the flight status API.
 - Mock API The app fetches data from a mock flight status API provided by `https://flight-status-mock.core.travelopia.cloud`.

+Conclusion
+The Flight Status Application is a user-friendly interface for checking the status of flights.
+It utilizes React for the frontend, React Router for navigation, and Axios for API interactions.
+The application features:

+A flight status board that displays a list of flights with their details.
+A detailed view for each flight, showing specific information retrieved from the API.
+Error handling and loading states to enhance user experience.
+This project can be further enhanced by integrating more features such as user authentication, advanced filtering, and sorting of flights, or even incorporating WebSocket for real-time flight updates.